 Coming in a noticeably smaller body (it now measures only 40 millimeters in diameter* and is just over 10 millimeters thick compared to much impressive 44 millimeters of the previous version), the watch still features the same elements of design, those including leaf-shaped, vintage-styled hour and minute hands, as well as applied Arabic numerals and a signature cork-shaped screw-down setting crown embellished with the brand’s logo.

-Another thing that you must keep in mind is that, while the case’s diameter is not really that big, the lugs are quite long relative to the size of the body, which makes this timepiece rather long in that “lug-to-lug” department that many first time buyers seem to overlook.
+Another thing that you must keep in mind is that, while the case’s diameter is not that big, the lugs are long relative to the size of the body, which makes this timepiece rather long in that “lug-to-lug” department that many first time buyers overlook.
 Closer to 50 millimeters, it may cover almost all width of a normal person’s wrist, but if you are on a thinner side, you are possibly having a severe case of tough luck: this version of Startimer Pilot Sunray probably won’t fit you well.

 Of course, the timekeeper’s dial was, too, refreshed in order to better match those of its siblings (including the gorgeous Alpina Startimer Pilot Black Star Automatic Chronograph (Ref.
 AL-860GB4FBS6) that was introduced a couple of weeks earlier).